autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ### Accountability event lifecycle

 Accountability event lifecycle management comprises: accountability event submission on-chain, event handling on-chain, accusations, innocence, fault promotion, and slashing.

- Rule infractions can be:

-- directly submitted as a _fault_ proof by a _reporting validator_
-- promoted from accusations where they are:
-  - reported as an _accusation_, submitted by a _reporting validator_ against an _offending validator_
-  - eventually defended by an _innocence proof_, submitted by the _offending validator_ within a proof submission window measured in blocks
-  - if not defended, promoted to _fault_ by the protocol once the innocence window has expired
+Rule infractions are detected by validators and submitted on-chain.
+As noted under [Protocol Primitives](/concepts/accountability/#protocol-primitives) above, [Faults](/concepts/accountability/#faults) may be directly submitted as `FaultProofs` or promoted from `Accusations`.

 The sequence of lifecycle events for an accountability event is:

-- Detected by validator and submitted on-chain.
-An accountability event is detected by the AFD protocol and submitted on-chain by a validator.
+- An accountability event is detected by the AFD protocol and submitted on-chain by a _reporting validator_.
-- Event handling.
-The event is first verified and then further action is taken based on the event type:
+- Event handling takes place.
+The event is verified and processed based on event type:
-  - `FaultProof`: If the severity is greater than the severity of a fault in the offending validator's slashing history for the epoch, the event is recorded.
+  - `FaultProof`: If the severity is greater than the severity of a fault in the _offending validator's_ slashing history for the epoch, the event is recorded.
 Else, discarded.
   - `Accusation`: If the severity is greater than the severity of a fault in the offending validator's slashing history for the epoch, and the validator does not already have a pending accusation, then the event is recorded.
-Else, discarded.
+Else, it is discarded.
-  - `InnocenceProof`: If the validator has an associated pending accusation being processed, and the innocence proof and associated accusation proof have matching rule identifiers, block number, and message hash, then the event is recorded and the corresponding `Accusation` is deleted.
-Else, discarded.
+  - `InnocenceProof`: If the innocence proof matches to a pending accusation against an _offending validator_, then the event is recorded and the corresponding `Accusation` is deleted.
+Else, it is discarded.
-- Fault promotion.
-Each block until epoch end, protocol attempt to promote `Accusations` to new `FaultProofs`: promoted if the proof innocence window has expired, and, the severity is greater than the severity of a fault in the offending validator's slashing history for the epoch.
-Else, discarded.
+- Fault promotion is tried.
+Each block until epoch end, the protocol attempts to promote `Accusations` to new `FaultProofs`.
+Promotion only takes place if the proof innocence window has expired and the _severity_ is greater than the _severity_ of an existing _fault_ in the _offending validator's_ slashing history for the epoch.
+Else, it is discarded.
-- Queued for slashing.
-Accountability `FaultProof` events are queued until slashing end of epoch when: for each offending validator with one or more proven faults, a slashing penalty is applied for the `FaultProof` with the highest severity for its fault epoch.
+- Faults are queued for slashing.
+Accountability `FaultProof` events are placed on a slashing queue for slashing at the end of epoch.
+For each _offending validator_ with one or more proven faults, a slashing penalty is applied for the `FaultProof` with the highest _severity_ for its fault epoch.
-- Validator jailing.
-Validators may be [jailed](/concepts/accountability/#jail) as part of slashing for a fault.
-The validator’s node transitions from `active` to a `jailed` state and will only resume an `active` state when `re-activated` by the validator operator after the [jail period](/glossary/#jail-period) expires.
+- Validators are jailed.
+Validators may be [jailed](/concepts/accountability/#jail) as part of the slashing penalty for a fault.
+The validator’s node transitions from `active` to a `jailed` state and is barred from consensus committee selection.
+(The validator will only resume an `active` state when `re-activated` by the validator operator after the [jail period](/glossary/#jail-period) expires.)

 ## Slashing